PromyLOPh/crocoite/README.rst

 -------

 - Original HTTP requests/responses are not available.
-They are rebuilt from data available.
+They are rebuilt from parsed data.
 Character encoding for text documents is changed to UTF-8.
-- Some sites request different assets based on screen resolution, some fetch different scripts based on user agent.
+- Some sites request assets based on screen resolution, pixel ratio and supported image formats (webp).
+Replaying those with different parameters won’t work, since assets for those are missing.
+Example: missguided.com.
+- Some fetch different scripts based on user agent.
+Example: youtube.com.
+- Requests containing randomly generated JavaScript callback function names won’t work.
+Example: weather.com.

+Most of these issues can be worked around by using the DOM snapshot, which is also saved.
+This causes its own set of issues though:

+- JavaScript-based navigation does not work.
+- Scripts modifying styles based on scrolling position are stuck at the end of page state at the moment.
+Example: twitter.com
+- CSS-based asset loading (screen size, pixel ratio, …) still does not work.
+- Canvas contents are probably not preserved.